-In your first week here we'll talk about how we protect your confidentiality, rights and responsibilities, and program commitments (agreements to each other).
-We'll also explore what you want to accomplish while you're here so your time at FTAP will be meaningful.
+In your first week here, we'll talk about how we protect your confidentiality, rights and responsibilities, and program commitments (or agreements to each other).
+We will also explore what you want to accomplish while you're here so your time at FTAP will be meaningful.

-The key commitments we ask you to keep:
+The key commitments we ask you to keep are:

-We respect each other and create a safe space for everyone who is working hard to change.
-For example, this means we avoid language or clothing with explicit talk.
+• We respect each other and create a safe space for everyone who is working hard to change.
+For example, this means we avoid language or clothing with explicit talk that might trigger someone.

-Be open with staff and don't hide stuff from us.
-For example, cell phone access can distract you from what you're trying to do here.
+- Be open with staff and don't hide stuff from us.
+For example, cell phone access can distracts you from what you're trying to do here.
 If you hide it, you might feel disconnected from the program and staff, making it harder for you to create positive change.
 We are here to support you.
-If you're struggling with something - anything - let us know, and we'll figure out what to do together.
+If you're struggling with something (anything), let us know, and we'll figure out what to do together. - If you need something or are not sure, ask us about it.
+For example, you might want to go on social media to make healthy changes to the content, and once you ask, we can help you set it up. - Refrain from speaking about your own offences or others offences with anyone other than your program counsellors.
+This is a requirement under the Youth Criminal Justice Act (YCJA).